800 mg/150 mg/200 mg/10 mg film-coated tabletsPRESCRIBING INFORMATION

 Please refer to Summary of Product Characteristics (SmPC) before prescribing.

 Treatment of human immunodeficiency virus type 1 (HIV 1) infection in adults and adolescents (aged 12 years and older with body weight at least 40 kg).
-Genotypic testing should guide use.
+Genotypic testing should guide the use of SYMTUZA.

 DOSAGE & ADMINISTRATION:

 Initiate by physician experienced in management of HIV 1 infection.
 Adults and adolescents aged ≥ 12 years weighing ≥ 40 kg: one tablet daily with food in ART-naïve patients.
 ART-experienced patients: one tablet daily with food if no darunavir resistance associated mutations (DRV-RAMs) and plasma HIV-1 RNA < 100,000 copies/ml and CD4+ cell count ≥ 100 cells x 106/l.